 Most resorts maintain and enhance their properties with lush and very well maintained landscapes.
 Other property's landscapes are typically minimalist xeriscapes or desert adapted plant material selections.
 Town maintained medians and right-of-way landscaping is composed of desert adapted plant materials.
-Some Town maintained landscaping does not have an automatic irrigation system.
+Some Town maintained landscaping, such as the medians on Lincoln Drive east of Tatum Boulevard, does not have an automatic irrigation system.